canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q4/QuestionText.md

 ## Question Text

 You are about to write a program that can grow and breed different things, and you can control how they evolve.
-Make a Java class called `Plant` that has a String attribute called **breed** which is initialized in the constructor.
-The class also includes an accessor and a mutator for each attribute.
+Make a Java class called `Plant` that represents something you grow with the following description.

 ### Plant